The Late Great Planet Earth: Critical

+Box office

-Franklin Harris of Splice Today wrote, "Coming nine years after Lindsey's book, the movie version of The Late Great Planet Earth was late to its own party.
-The Omen had already turned the Apocalypse into big-budget summer spectacle in 1976, and the steam was running out of the pseudo-historical documentary genre pioneered by Sunn Classic Pictures, which released In Search of Noah’s Ark, The Bermuda Triangle, and The Lincoln Conspiracy.
+Franklin Harris of Splice Today wrote, "Coming nine years after Lindsey's book, the movie version of The Late Great Planet Earth was late to its own party".
+The Omen had already turned the Apocalypse into big-budget summer spectacle in 1976, and the steam was running out of the pseudo-historical documentary genre pioneered by Sunn Classic Pictures, which released In Search of Noah's Ark, The Bermuda Triangle, and The Lincoln Conspiracy.
 But The Omen was the No. 4 movie at the domestic box office in 1976, raking in $60.1 million.
-The No. 5 movie was, improbably, In Search of Noah’s Ark, with a domestic tally of $55.7 million.
+The No. 5 movie was, improbably, In Search of Noah's Ark, with a domestic tally of $55.7 million.
 So, the producers of The Late Great Planet Earth figured there was still money to be made.
 There was, although not nearly as much: in 1978, The Late Great Planet Earth grossed $19.5 million domestically against an estimated budget of $11 million."
+Another account said it made $5.25 million.

 The New York Times noted, "The efficacy of the film's scare tactics is minimized by its applying biblical predictions too generally, and almost cavalierly at times – the most memorable sequence shows a computer conducting a numerological analysis of various politicians' names, to figure out if Jimmy Carter, Ronald Reagan or Ted Kennedy is the Antichrist.
 And Hal Lindsey, who co-wrote the book upon which the film is based and who appears with Mr. Welles as a co-narrator, speaks coolly, almost enthusiastically, about the prospect of worldwide destruction."

+Legacy

+Religion historian Crawford Gribben states that the book "set a pattern for the shape of the political re-engagement of American evangelicals in the final third of the twentieth century."
+Gribben argues the book was hugely influential on US President Ronald Reagan's administration:

+The book was an influence on the depiction of the Rapture in 1970s evangelical horror film A Thief in the Night and its sequels, which became influential in their own right.